Summary

 Let's have a look at the Microsoft Enterprise Agreement document stack.

-Microsoft Business and Service Agreement (MBSA)
+Microsoft Business and Services Agreement (MBSA)

 Terms and conditions included in the MBSA include, among others: